fenago/ml-scikit-keras-tensorflow/labs/preface.md

     which provides support for some advanced TensorFlow features (e.g., the ability to efficiently load data).

-The book favors a hands-on approach, growing an intuitive understanding of Machine Learning through concrete working examples and just a little bit of theory.
-While you can read this book without picking up your laptop, I highly recommend you experiment with the code examples available online as Jupyter notebooks at [*https://github.com/ageron/handson-ml2*](https://github.com/ageron/handson-ml2).
+The course favors a hands-on approach, growing an intuitive understanding of Machine Learning through concrete working examples and just a little bit of theory.
+While you can read this course without picking up your laptop, I highly recommend you experiment with the code examples available online as Jupyter notebooks at [*https://github.com/ageron/handson-ml2*](https://github.com/ageron/handson-ml2).